Ohmni Robots Provide Connection and Hope to Australian Students

 Friday May 31, 2019

-In 2010, Megan Gilmour’s then 10-year-old son, Darcy, took a rapid slide into critical illness.
+In 2010, Megan Gilmour watched her then 10-year-old son, Darcy, rapidly slide into critical illness.
 Three rare blood disorders saw him fast-tracked into a bone marrow transplant – a treatment that kills if it doesn’t cure.
 The hospital became Darcy’s home and Darcy’s school.
 Darcy missed almost two years of school; the loneliness and isolation hurt him more than anything.

 Long periods of school absence can be a big problem for students who miss school due to a medical condition, illness, or accident.
 In Australia alone, there are around 60,000 kids with serious illness or injury at home or in a hospital who cannot attend school.
 Inspired by their children’s need for education and contact with their classmates while going through medical treatment, Megan Gilmour, Cathy Nell, and Gina Meyers founded MissingSchool in 2012.